eficode-academy/argocd-katas/app-of-apps.md

 ```
 </details>

+- Add, commit and push the jenkins-app.yaml to the repository.
 - Go to the Argo CD UI and verify that the bootstrap app is present.
 It should now be updated to include the `apps` folder, and therefore the Jenkins app manifest.

 Now the jenkins app is connected with the bootstrap app.